Warning: Late repayments can cause you serious money problems. For help, go to moneyadviceservice.org.uk

 Debt consolidation loans allow you to put all your existing credit cards, loans and other bills into one single loan that you can pay off each month and eventually become debt-free.
 Compared to paying lots of different debtors and trying to stay on top of it, it is far more convenient to pay these all into one place, on a date that is more suitable for you.
 You can also save money with a debt consolidation loan - as you'll only be paying interest on one loan, rather than several, this could cost you less in the long run.

-You can apply for a secured debt consolidation loan, so if you have a property that you have equity in and have paid off your mortgage for several years, you can release the funds to pay off your debts in one go.
+You can apply for a secured debt consolidation loan - for instance, if you have a property that you have equity in, you can release the funds to pay off your debts in one go.
+Alternatively, you can take out a loan secured against the value of something valuable, such as your home or car.
 You then simply pay off your debt consolidation loan and interest over the next few months or years.

 My Financial Broker can help you get the best debt consolidation loan for help you pay off your outstanding debts.
-We work with multiple lenders in the UK and can offer a free quote online with no impact to your credit score.
-To get started, simply click on apply now below and fill in your details.
+We work with multiple lenders in the UK and can offer a free quote online, with no impact to your credit score.
+To get started, simply click on the apply now button above, and fill in your details.

 Taking out further credit when you already have open loans is something you should give a lot of thought.
 Before you take out a debt consolidation loan, you should therefore ask yourself the following questions:

 You should also make contingency plans, in case anything were to happen in the future that would stop you from making repayments.
 For example, how would you manage your finances if you were to lose your job, or if the interest rates of your loans went up?
 It can often be helpful to seek third party advice before taking out a debt consolidation loan too.